atomist/org-visualizer/README.md

 - Node
 - npm

- All artifacts referenced in Maven or Node projects must be accessible when the spider runs.
-Check by manually running `mvn` or `npm i` on the relevant projects.
+ All artifacts referenced in Maven or Node projects must be accessible when the analysis runs.
+ You can check this by manually running `mvn` or `npm i` on the relevant projects.

 ### Analyze your repositories

 >You can start quickly by loading data from four open source organizations by running the script `load-demo-data.sh`.

-The `spider` command is part of this org-visualizer project.
+The `analyze` command is part of this org-visualizer project.
-Add it to your path by running `npm link` in your clone of this repository.
+It works as at Atomist command, which runs through the `atomist` CLI.

+* install the CLI: `npm i -g @atomist/cli`
+* start the org_visualizer (in the org_visualizer project): `atomist start --local`

 #### GitHub

 To analyze a GitHub organization, run the following command:

-`spider --owner <github organization>` e.g. `spider --owner atomist` (not the full org URL).
+`atomist analyze github repositories`

+Enter the GitHub owner name (e.g., 'atomist') at the prompt.

+When prompted for a query, hit enter to skip.

 _To access private repositories, ensure that your GitHub token is available to Node processes via a `GITHUB_TOKEN` environment variable._

 #### Local directories
-To analyze local directories, wherever they were cloned from, use the `--l` flag and specify the full path of the parent directory of the repositories, as follows:
+To analyze local directories, wherever they were cloned from, specify the full path of the parent directory of the repositories, as follows:

 ```
-spider --l /Users/rodjohnson/atomist/projects/spring-team/
+atomist analyze local --l /Users/rodjohnson/atomist/projects/spring-team/
 ```

 #### General

->Run `spider` with the `-u` flag to force updates to existing analyses.
+>Run `atomist analyze [local|github]` with `--update true` flag to force updates to existing analyses.
 Do this if you have updated your analyzer code.
 (See Extending below.)

-Use the `-c` flag to supply a stable directory under which all cloning should be performed.
+Use the `--cloneUnder [dir]` option to supply a stable directory under which all cloning should be performed.
 Otherwise, temporary files will be used.

 >If using a stable directory, make sure the directory exists and is writable